 Idea 1: Prioritise Truly Waterproof Flooring

 This is the most critical concept for any successful bathroom project.
-While some flooring is marketed as “water-resistant,” this often only protects against topical spills for a limited time.
-For the constant moisture, steam, and splashes of a bathroom, you need a material that is genuinely waterproof.
+While some flooring options are marketed as “water-resistant,” this often only means they can withstand topical spills for a limited time.
+For the constant moisture, steam, and potential splashes of a bathroom, you need a material that is genuinely waterproof to protect your home’s structure.

 - Your Best Options: Look for materials with a 100% waterproof core and surface.
 This makes Luxury Vinyl Tile (LVT) – especially those with an SPC (Stone Plastic Composite) rigid core – and Porcelain or Ceramic Tiles the top contenders.
 High-quality Sheet Vinyl also provides an excellent seamless waterproof surface.